EssenceStar/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to list all files with hidden files inclusive
+A script to determine a file type